joostvdg/acme_fitness_demo/kubernetes-manifests/README.md

 ### Point-of-Sales

 Just like the front end service, the Point-of-Sales app functions without any associated datastores.
 The only prerequisite is that the FrontEnd service is deployed.
 The manifests in this repository deploy the Point-of-Sales service as a NodePort type for testing purposes.
-If you're running the Point-of-Sales app on a different Kubernetes cluster, or as a standalone container, you'll have to update the value of `FRONTEND_HOST` (set to `frontend.default.svc.cluster.local` by default) to match the IP or FQDN of the front end service.
+If you're running the Point-of-Sales app on a different Kubernetes cluster, or as a standalone container, you'll have to update the value of `FRONTEND_HOST` (set to `frontend.acmefit.svc.cluster.local` by default) to match the IP or FQDN of the front end service.

 To deploy the service, run the following command: